Topical or Oral Finasteride: Which One is Right For You?

 How Does Topical Finasteride Work?

 The chances of side effects are reduced when you apply Finasteride topically compared to the oral route, while studies also show that topical Finasteride could be as effective as oral Finasteride in treating male pattern hair loss.
-This makes it a great alternative for anyone who has taken Oral Finasteride and seen side effects.
-Both Sons' Topical Finasteride and Combination Spray include a unique nozzle applicator, that makes it easier to get the serum to your scalp and the root of the cause.
+This makes it a great alternative for anyone who has taken Oral Finasteride and seen side effects, or is worried about the potential side effects which can occur with the oral version.
 However, like with all medications, there is the possibility that people with sensitive skin might react to topical serums.

 Oral Finasteride vs. Topical Finasteride

-Oral Finasteride is a highly effective treatment for men experiencing hair loss and is very simple to consume.
-However, some may experience side effects which is when Topical Finasteride is recommended instead because of its better tolerability and similar efficacy.
+Oral Finasteride is an effective treatment for men experiencing hair loss and is very simple to consume.
+However, Topical Finasteride may be a good option for those who have experienced side effects due to its better tolerability and similar efficacy.
+Topical Finasteride can also be combined with Minoxidil into a single combination spray, which means you can take both in one single treatment.

-Take our consultation to assess your options, and we'll recommend the best course of action for fighting your hair loss - whether oral Finasteride, topical Finasteride or our Combination Spray.
+Take our consultation to assess your options, and we'll recommend the best course of action for fighting your hair loss.

 All of our blog articles are reviewed by our Medical Director before publication.